dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 ### Further applications.

-If you install `ssh` on your smartphone and set it up to run this command, your will be able to run on your smartphone. ^^
+If you install `ssh` on your smartphone and set it up to run this command, ... ^^